In case of rain the event will take place at Stadteilzentrum Dreiheiligen. (Dreiheiligenstraße 9)

 michael Carli (Green Economy)

-Sustainable building was the normal state of affairs for thousands of years, without any appropriate designation.
+Sustainable building was the normal state of affairs for millennia, without any appropriate designation.
 Today - in times of drastically increased world population and the ideology of fast food, fast fashion, etc. - "sustainable" is indeed at any time in everyone's mind. - sustainable" is always on everyone's lips, but what does "sustainable" mean for building in an urban context? the green economy has some ideas...

 Dipl.-Ing.
 Dr.techn.
 Walter Zimmeter (Deputy Director of Construction and Head of Civil Engineering)

 The public space of a city is a social space.
 A special function lies in the integrative effect and the contribution to the organization of living together.
 If the private living room at home is the space for family life, it is the public space for social life.
-Consequently, there are numerous demands on a public street space, some of which open up conflicting goals.
+Consequently, there are numerous demands on a public street space, some of which also open up conflicts of objectives.
 While one would like to enjoy the sun's rays on a spring day, one strives for shade and quiet zones on hot summer days.
 Ultimately, it is the year-round use in terms of an active acceptance of the space that makes a design project a success.
 Multifunctionality can be a goal.

 moderation: Georg Mahnke

-Host:in: Citizen participation Innsbruck
+Host:in: Citizen Participation Innsbruck

 where: In the park near the fair - limited seating available, the lawn may be used for sitting, possibly bring seating pads / folding chair.